 5. Now this is a little tricky.
 Use a small screw driver, a vise grip or a long nose plier to turn the entire eccentric block counter-clockwise while the hex key in the lock position.

 6. Once the eccentric block is off, remove the next 3 screws (size M4 x 14) so you can take the eccentric cover off as well.

 7. Now the only things that stand between you and the cheapo grease are those 4 screws (size M4 x 16) and the fore cover.
 Remove them.

 8. Time to get your hand dirty and clean up the stock grease.

 9. Using the same technique you do when you prepare your morning peanut butter jelly sandwich; spread out the synthetic grease nicely into the reducer block.
-If unsucceded, refer to your wife.
-Don’t forget the narrow groove under the big gear and the fore cover.
+If unsucceeded, refer to your wife.

-10. Revert the steps; except 9 and 8.
+10. Revert the process starting from step 7.
 Re-install the backing plate and you are done!

 Speaking of backing plate, this thing is famous for chewing up your pads.
 So either trim off the edge like mine (picture above) or replace it with a better build backing plate like the Meguiar’s one below.

 |Meguiar's 5" Soft Buff DA Backing Plate – Use with MT300 Dual Action Variable Speed Polisher –...||101 Reviews||$16.74|| See on Amazon |

 Check eBay price